 22. Optimize Your Time Outside The House.

-I have seen advice on the internet of people working from home and saying when you make an appointment to visit the doctor do it like a regular person and arrange the appointment after working hours.
+I have seen advice on the internet about people working from home, saying that when you make an appointment to visit the doctor, do it like a regular person and arrange the appointment after working hours.
 Frankly, I have never heard anything so crazy.

 One of the great benefits of working from home is that you can also do everything outside the house at off-peak Times:

-- Visiting the doctor with your child at 11 am means a 15 minute waiting time – at 5 pm, this is 90 minutes.
+• Visiting the doctor with your child at11 am. means a 15-minute wait time—at5 pm., this is 90 minutes.

-- Go Food Shopping at 10 am there is no queue, this means a 20-minute excursion – at 6 pm with long queues and crowds, it is 1 hour.
+• Go Food Shopping at 10 am.
+There is no queue; this means a 20-minute excursion at 6 pm with long queues and crowds, which is 1 hour.

 23. Be Super Productive In The Morning

-Just because you work from home does not mean you should lounge around in bed until 8.55 am and report to work at 9 am in your pajamas, having brushed your teeth with a cup of tea.
+Just because you work from home does not mean you should lounge around in bed until 8:55 am and report to work at 9 am in your pajamas, having brushed your teeth.

 Be serious about your work ethic, and it will pay off.
-For example, you can see the kids off to school in the morning and still start work at 7:30 am.
-Others are still slogging their heart out on the highway, trying to get to work for 9 am, and you have already hammered out 90 minutes of work.
-By 15:30, your day is done already, and you do not even need to drive home.
+For example, you can see the kids off to school in the morning and start work at 7:30 am.
+Others are still slogging their heart out on the highway, trying to get to work at 9 am, and you have already hammered out 90 minutes of work.
+By 15:30, your day is already done, and you do not need to drive home.
 You could, of course, take a few hours out during the day to mow the lawn and run personal errands and still clock off at 5:30 pm to welcome the wife back home with a glass of Pino Grigio.

 Get out of bed late, and it is all wasted.